-

 This is a formal, sit-down dinner dance held outside of school.
 Male cadets wear their Junior ROTC uniform.
 Female cadets may wear gowns.
 The Military Ball is usually held in January.

-DRILL COMPETITION
+DRILL TEAM and COMPETITION

 FINAL AWARDS CEREMONY